Comparison

 Aeryn P1 vs Gong Lowkite: Which Budget Parawing Is Better?

 If you want to try parawing foiling without spending premium prices, these are your two options.
-The Aeryn P1 Pocket Wing and Gong Lowkite Plus V2 are the most affordable parawings on the market, and both have earned genuine respect from the community.
+The Aeryn P1 Pocket Wing and Gong Lowkite Plus are the two budget options in the category, and both have earned genuine respect from the community.
 Neither is a toy.
 Both are capable wings that deliver the core parawing foiling experience at a fraction of the price of BRM, Ozone, or F-One.

 The question isn’t whether they’re good enough.
 They are.
 The question is which one suits your needs better.
 This comparison breaks it down.

-Note: Gong has expanded the Lowkite into a four-model range.
-This comparison focuses on the Plus V2, which is the model that competes directly with the P1 on price and target rider.
-See our full Gong Lowkite review for coverage of the Neutra V2, Droid, and Pulse.
+Note: Gong refreshed the Lowkite into a five-model range on 20 April 2026.
+This comparison focuses on the Plus, the model that competes directly with the P1 on price and target rider.
+See our full Gong Lowkite review for the Neutra, Neutra Light, Droid and Pulse.

 Specs at a Glance